Jonathanko52/TabletopCalculator/Readme.md

 <!-- initialize frontend -->

 navigate to ./frontend
+nvm use node
-run "npm run server" in terminal
+run "npm run dev" in terminal

 <!-- Steps for making migrations -->
 <!-- Whenever changes are made to the model.py in the backend file, migrations have to be made to update django. -->